RDFFrames: Knowledge Graph Access for Machine Learning Tools: Query Generation

 To process the binary $join$ operator, \rdfframes needs to join two query models of two different {\rdfframe}s $D_1$ and $D_2$.
 If the join type is full outer join, a complex query that is equivalent to the full outer join is constructed using the \sparql OPTIONAL ($\leftouterjoin$) and UNION ($\cup$) patterns.
 Formally, $D_1 \fullouterjoin D_2 = (D_1 \leftouterjoin D_2)\ \cup \rho_{reorder} (D_2 \leftouterjoin D_1)$.

 To process a full outer join, two new query models are constructed: The first query model ${m_1}{'}$ contains the left outer join of the query models $m_1$ and $m_2$, which represent $D_1$ and $D_2$, respectively.
 The second query model ${m_2}{'}$ contains the right outer join of the of the query models $m_1$ and $m_2$, which is equivalent to the left outer join of $m_2$ and $m_1$.
 The columns of ${m_2}{'}$ are reordered to make them union compatible with ${m_1}{'}$.
 Nested queries are necessary to wrap the two query models $m_1$ and $m_2$ inside ${m_1}{'}$ and ${m_2}{'}$.
 One final outer query model unions the two new query models ${m_1}{'}$ and ${m_2}{'}$.
-The \sparql query that we will in Listing~\ref{lst:genresparql} is an example of a query that would be generated by this process.

-For other join types, we distinguish the following cases: \squishlist \item $D_1$ and $D_2$ are not grouped: \rdfframes merges the two query models into one by combining their graph patterns (e.g., triple patterns and filter conditions).
+For other join types, we distinguish three cases: \squishlist \item $D_1$ and $D_2$ are not grouped: \rdfframes merges the two query models into one by combining their graph patterns (e.g., triple patterns and filter conditions).
 If the join type is left outer join, the patterns of $D_2$ are added inside a single OPTIONAL block of $D_1$.
 Conversely, for a right outer join the $D_1$ patterns are added as OPTIONAL in $D_2$.
 No nested query is generated here. \item $D_1$ is grouped and $D_2$ is not: \rdfframes merges the two query models via nesting.
 The query model of $D_1$ is the inner query model, while $D_2$ is set as the outer query model.
 If the join type is left outer join, $D_2$ patterns are wrapped inside a single OPTIONAL block of $D_1$, and if the join type is right outer join, the subquery model generated for $D_1$ is wrapped in an OPTIONAL block in $D_2$.
 This is an example of the second case in which nested queries are necessary.
-The case when $D_2$ is grouped and $D_1$ is not is analogous to this case. \item Both $D_1$ and $D_2$ are grouped: \rdfframes creates one query model containing two nested query models, one for each \rdfframe.
-This is another example of the second case in which nested queries are necessary. \squishend
+The case when $D_2$ is grouped and $D_1$ is not is analogous to this case. \item Both $D_1$ and $D_2$ are grouped: \rdfframes creates one query model containing two nested query models, one for each \rdfframe, another example of the second case where nested queries are necessary. \squishend

-If {\rdfframe}s $D_1$ and $D_2$ are constructed from different graphs, the original graph URIs are used in the inner query to map each pattern to the graph it is supposed to match.
+If $D_1$ and $D_2$ are constructed from different graphs, the original graph URIs are used in the inner query to map each pattern to the graph it is supposed to match.

 To process other operators such as $select\_cols$ and $group\_by$, \rdfframes fills the corresponding component in the query model.
 The $head$ operator maps to the $limit$ and \textit{offset} components of the query model $m$.
 To finalize the join processing, \rdfframes unions the selection variables of the two query models, and takes the minimum of the offsets and the maximum of the limits (in case both query models have an offset and a limit).